rust-lang/rfcs/text/0000-enum-variant-types.md

 In addition, we could offer a way to space-optimise variant types (rather than minimising conversion costs).
-By not committing to a specific representation now, this allows us to make a decision as to how to support this use case in the future, possibly through attributes on the enum.
+By not committing to a specific representation now, this allows us to make a decision as to how to support this use case in the future, possibly through attributes on the enum, such as the [`#[optimize(size)]` attribute](https://github.com/rust-lang/rfcs/pull/2412); or through anonymous enum types, which often come up in such discussions.